-The client is advised that whilst all reasonable measures have been taken to supply an accurate valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's marketplace.
+- ValuStrat[≥] - Presently, global economy is experiencing uncertain times due rising inflation, rising energy prices and the conflict in Ukraine.
+Any major threat from Global economic conditions can impact the KSA economy and therefore create market deterioration later in 2022. - The client is advised that whilst all reasonable measures have been taken to supply as accurate a valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's market place.